inspec/inspec/docs/resources/aws_iam_users.md

       it { should exist }
     end

-### Test that all users that have a console password have Multi-Factor Authentication enabled
+### Test that all users who have a console password have Multi-Factor Authentication enabled

     console_users_without_mfa = aws_iam_users
                                 .where(has_console_password?: true)